It goes back to the childhood

 Stories make us remember facts quicker – it’s because a part of our brain responsible for memorizing is the same part we use for imagination.
-A great example gives us Steve from RPC headquarters: he tells of a history teacher in his college, who was always passionate about the subject.
+A great example gives us Steve, the ecommerce expert from RPC headquarters: he tells of a history teacher in his college, who was always passionate about the subject.
 He used to discuss a Mexican War or Bubonic Plague so vividly the whole class sat mesmerized listening with the jaws dropped.
 None of the students ever before gave a flying flip about these wars, yet all were transported into the events by the power of great storytelling.

 Storytelling techniques in marketing

 That’s why a good story plays a major part in brand building.
 Let’s define brand building here.
 It is creating a positive image of a brand, giving it a personality your customers can relate to.
 Can you connect the dots?